 Or is the solution somewhere else?
 The Fourier transformation can transform the wavefunction of a photon of low energy and high uncertainty of place into a photon of high energy and low uncertainty of place.
-It is this process that shape or, as to speak, mold the uncertainty relation of Heisenberg.
+It is this process that shapes or

-A low energy photon can be transformed into a high energy photon by speeding up towards to it.
+A low energy photon can be transformed into a high energy photon by you speeding up towards to it.
 The only thing changing is you, your speed relative to the photon.
 The photon itself remains untouched and unaffected.
 The Lorentz transformation then transforms the low energy photon into the high energy photon.

 Somehow the Fourier transformation and the Lorentz transformation are the same.
 The relativistic Doppler equation somehow can be rewritten as a Fourier transform frequency formula.

 But it's not me going to do that.
 Mathematics has never been my strongest point.